webplatform/docs/css/properties/overflow/index.md

 Setting the '''overflow''' property to '''hidden''' on a '''textArea''' object hides its scroll bars.
 Setting the '''overflow''' property to '''visible''' causes the content to clip to the size of the window or frame that contains the object.
 With Microsoft Internet Explorer 6 and later, when you use the [[html/elements/!DOCTYPE|!DOCTYPE]] declaration to specify standards-compliant mode, this property applies to the '''html''' object.

+Vendor prefixes are available under the -ms-overflow-style property and the [http://code.webplatform.org/gist/5841978 -webkit-marquee] value.
 |Import_Notes====Standards information===
 *[http://go.microsoft.com/fwlink/p/?linkid{{=}}203757 CSS 2.1], Section 11.1.1
 }}